-Most dogs are fine with harnesses; however, other dogs can feel nervous and agitated when they see their harness.
+Most dogs are okay with harnesses; however, other dogs can feel nervous and agitated when they see their harness.

-Learning how to put on a no pull dog harness when you’ve got a nervous pup can be tricky, so here’s a couple of tips:
+Learning how to put on a no-pull harness when you’ve got a nervous pup can be tricky, so here are a couple of tips:

 - Buy one that opens at the front.
-For many dogs, the issue lies with having to place it over their heads.
+For many dogs, having to place it over their heads is the issue.
 Using a harness that opens at the front, there’s less need for concern.

 - Use positive reinforcement.
 Present your dog with a treat, their favourite toy, and some cheerful encouragement when you bring out the harness, and that will help them feel more excited about it.

-There are plenty of fantastic harnesses to discourage pulling from your dog to suit all kinds of needs and budgets.
-For example, the Julius-K9 no-pull harness is an excellent choice for large dogs and are standard golden retriever dog harnesses.
+There are plenty of fantastic harnesses to discourage pulling from your dog to suit all needs and budgets.
+For example, the Julius-K9 no-pull harness is an excellent choice for large dogs.

 Back Clip V Front Clip Harness

-So – what’s the best type of harness – one that’s a front clip or a back clip?
+So – what’s the best type of dog harness – a front clip or a back clip harness?

 - Front clip no-pull harnesses offer you a lot more control and steering capability.
 However, front clip harnesses can lead to tangling underneath the dog’s body if you’ve got a long lead.